How to Fix Apex Legends Crashing in Ranked Mode?

 2.1 Verify the Integrity Of Game Files (Steam)

-2. Right-click on the Apex Legends.
+2. Right-click on Apex Legends.

-4. Then, go into the Local Files tab.
+4. Go to the Local Files tab.

 Fix Apex Crashing Error in Ranked Mode by Verifying Integrity of Game Files